-With the rise of passive job seekers and so many active job seekers combined with companies challenged to find the right talent that matches their needs, Adam Yearsley, Global Head of Talent Management for Red Bull, was inspired to change the status quo.
+With the rise of passive job seekers and so many active job seekers combined with companies challenged to find the right talent that matches their needs, Adam Yearsley, now Global Head of Talent Management at Siemens Energy, was inspired to change the status quo during his tenure at Red Bull.
 He wanted to give candidates for Red Bulls’ roles feedback so they could better match themselves to the right job and apply with a focus on the strengths they could bring to the role.
 Making a personality strengths assessment available free to the public and other companies was also an important component.
 As a result, Red Bull developed Wingfinder to “give wings” to anyone aspiring to take their careers to the next level.

 Wingfinder is a free and reliable psychological assessment that provides individuals with deep insight into their workplace strengths and weaknesses.
 Wingfinder equips both the candidate and the employer with transparency into the candidate’s personality and abilities to maximize performance and drive success.
 The publicly available online assessment focuses on gathering the essential data, requiring fewer questions than traditional personality tests.
 With around 280 questions, the assessment takes approximately 35 minutes to complete, and 93% that start the test finish it.
 Instantly after the assessment, the participant receives a detailed 19-page report and a 1-page “Talent Passport” with actionable takeaways.